1414C/jiffy/README.md

 ## Work-In-Progress
 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
-2. Ensure that rune and byte types are fully accounted for
+2. Ensure that rune and byte types are fully accounted for.
-3. Add code to verify that entities and fields listed in the relations section of the model file are valid
+3. Add code to verify that entities and fields listed in the relations section of the model file are valid.
-4. Build controller_relations.gotmpl
+4. Build controller_relations.gotmpl for BelongsTo.